svenfuchs/rails-i18n/README.md

     rake i18n-spec:completeness rails/locale/en-US.yml rails/locale/YOUR_NEW_LOCALE.yml

-You can list all locales that are ready both for Rails version 2 and 3:
+You can list all complete locales:

-    thor locales:ready

-You can also list the locales ready for a specific version of Rails.
-For example:

-    thor locales:ready_for 3
+    thor locales:complete

-Lastly, you can list all available locales:
+Also, you can list all available locales:

     thor locales:list